Partial desingularization: Partial desingularization algorithm

 \subsubsection{Continuation in the case $n=5$}

 In this case, we proceed to modify the non-$\nc$ points of $S_{4,0}$ to determine the neighbours of the circulant singularities given by (B3) above, as follows.

-(B4) \emph{Neighbours.} We make a single blowing up of any non-$\nc$ point $a$ of $S_{4,0}$ to introduce a distinguished component $D_1$ of $E$, throughout which $(X,E)$ is described by equations that are transformed from the circulant normal form of Theorem \ref{thm:limintro} at $a$.
+(B4) \emph{Moving away.} We make a single blowing up of any non-$\nc$ point $a$ of $S_{4,0}$ to introduce a distinguished component $D_1$ of $E$, throughout which $(X,E)$ is described by equations that are transformed from the circulant normal form of Theorem \ref{thm:limintro} at $a$.
 The reason for this blowing-up is that the singularities in a neighbourhood of a circulant point cannot be eliminated, but we do not \emph{a priori} have good control over the limits of the neighbouring singularities arising from the previous blowings-up.
+These limiting singularities will be moved away from $D_1$.
 (Compare with Remark \ref{rem:D_1trick}.)

-For each such non-$\nc$ point $a$, we make a further sequence of blowings-up with centres in $X\cap D_1$, following \S\ref{subsec:clean1} below, after which $\ord\, X \leq 3$ and $(X,E)$ is nc, in a neighbourhood of $S_{4,0}\cup D_1$.
+More precisely, for each such non-$\nc$ point $a$, we make a further sequence of blowings-up with centres in $X\cap D_1$, following \S\ref{subsec:clean1} below, after which $\ord\, X \leq 3$ and $(X,E)$ is nc, in a neighbourhood of $S_{4,0}\cup D_1$.
 The \emph{neighbours} of the given singularity in circulant normal form at $a$ are the nearby $\nc$ singularities of $(X,E)$, together with the singularities of $(X,E)$ that live in the corresponding $D_1$.

 Let $D$ denote the union of the divisors $D_1$ above.
 We define $D_{4,0}$ by adjoining $D$ to $D_{4,1}$.
 Let $T_{4,0}$ denote the union of (the strict transforms of) $T_{4,1}$ and $S_{4,0}$, and $\Sigma_{4,0} := T_{4,0} \cup D_{4,0}$.
 These objects satisfy the following properties. \begin{enumerate}[leftmargin=*] \item $T_{4,0} \cap D_{4,0}$ is the set of non-nc points of $(X,E)$ in $T_{4,0}$, and $T_{4,0} \backslash D_{4,0}$ contains all $\nc$ points of order $\geq (4,0)$ of $(X_0,E_0)$.